City Guide to Istanbul, Part 1: Things to Know Before You Visit

 - Haggling (negotiating) prices is common in Turkey, especially in the bazaars and markets.
 When your negotiating, be sure that both you and the seller are negotiating in the same currency.
 The last thing you want is to be negotiating in Turkish Lira and have the seller claim he was negotiating in Euro after you’ve settled on a price.

 - Local currency is the Turkish Lira (TL, ₺).
-In early 2017 the exchange rate was about ₺3.50 to $1 US dollar.
+During our visit the exchange rate was about ₺3.50 to $1 US dollar.
 It’s extremely helpful to have a currency conversion app on your phone.
 We recently switched to using XE Currency Pro, instead of the basic version.

 - It's a good idea to carry some cash on you (in Turkish Lira).
 We encountered a few places that didn’t accept credit cards (public transportation, taxis, and a few tourist attractions).
 Having cash on hand saves the hassle of scrambling to find an ATM.

 - There are over 3,000 mosques in Istanbul.